calderast/Hex-maze/README.md

 This database is provided in both csv (.csv) and pickle (.pkl) format - csv is better to explore in excel, but pickle is preferable for loading and working with in jupyter notebooks.

+This database was generated using the `Generate_Hex_Maze_Database.ipynb` notebook available in the `Tutorials` folder.

 ### Database of barrier sequences
 `Barrier_Sequence_Databases/` contains multiple databases of barrier sequences (consecutive maze configurations that differ by the movement of a single barrier).
 I'm currently still updating/adding to these databases, but `barrier_sequences_first1000` contains 1000 possible barrier sequences and is a good place to start for now.

+These databses are generated using the `Generate_Barrier_Sequence_Database.ipynb` notebook available in the `Tutorials` folder.

+### Hex maze functions
+`hex_maze_utils.py` provides a bunch of functions for hex maze related tasks, including plotting hex mazes, generating new barrier sequences, calculating attributes of different mazes, and rotating and reflecting exisitng barrier configurations.
+All of these functions are (hopefully) well documented (if not, let me know!!).
+You can view the documentation for any function by running help(function_name), or just by scrolling through the `hex_maze_utils.py` file.

+### Tutorials
+Tutorials on how to plot hex mazes, how to generate the barrier database and barrier sequence database, how to search the databases, and demos of useful functions from `hex_maze_utils` are provided in the `Tutorials` folder.
+(Some of these are currently in progress, LMK if you need one asap and I'll make it a priority!).
+View the `Tutorials` folder for more info.

+### Dev
+The `dev` folder is my sandbox/trashcan for things I'm currently working on or have abandoned.
+You can ignore it :)